-Likely effects of the site options
+Likely Effects of the Site Options

-51. This section summarises the SA findings for all of the sites that were identified by Bassetlaw District Council as reasonable alternative options for allocation in the Local Plan.

-52. Table 10 summarises the likely effects expected in relation to all site options assessed in the SA, with the sites that are now proposed to be allocated in the Publication Local Plan shown in bold.

-53. The detailed appraisal matrices for each site option can be found in Appendix 6 in the full SA report.
+- 51. This section summarises the SA findings for all of the sites that were identified by Bassetlaw District Council as reasonable alternative options for allocation in the Local Plan. - 52.
+Table 10 summarises the likely effects expected in relation to all site options assessed in the SA, with the sites that are now proposed to be allocated in the Publication Local Plan (taking into account the Publication Version Addendum January 2022) shown in bold. - 53.
+The detailed appraisal matrices for each site option can be found in Appendix 6 in the full SA report.